jalvarezga/jalvarezga.github.io/_posts/2018-06-25-start-the-day-with-the-right-habit.markdown

 We propose models of such a structure, using different explanatory variables (features), using a Bayesian approach.

 Moreover, the prior distribution of the parameters $$\phi, \varphi^2, \sigma^2$$ is given by a non-infomrative Gamma.
 It is important to keep in mind that by default, BUGS uses precision in the parametrization of the normal distribution and not the variance.
-For implementation purposes, we ran 2 chains of longitude $$10,000$$ qith a thining of 20 units and a burning period of $$1,000$$ iterations with OpenBUGS.
+For implementation purposes, we ran 2 chains of longitude $$10,000$$ with a thining of 20 units and a burning period of $$1,000$$ iterations with OpenBUGS.